Federal Communications Commission.

 24. The proposals in this NPRM would also require airlines to install Airborne Access Systems if they choose to provide mobile communications services on airborne aircraft.
 As described below, the Airborne Access System incorporates hardware and software to enable the provision of service and to manage services onboard the aircraft.
 In practice, the system would connect wireless devices on the aircraft operating on licensed wireless frequencies to a terrestrial network via satellite or air-ground links.
-While business models may vary, under one model, passengers on a flight with an Airborne Access System would be able to access the wireless service to which they subscribe when above 3,048 meters (10,000 feet) through the Airborne Access System, and would be billed for the service directly by their service provider.
+While business models may vary, under one Start Printed Page 2619model, passengers on a flight with an Airborne Access System would be able to access the wireless service to which they subscribe when above 3,048 meters (10,000 feet) through the Airborne Access System, and would be billed for the service directly by their service provider.

 25. In this NPRM, we also seek comment on the alternative licensing and regulatory frameworks for the provision of mobile communications services on airborne aircraft, the potential impact of these proposals on public safety and national security, and any potential operational issues related to the use of mobile services, including voice, onboard aircraft.
 We are committed to working closely with other federal agencies that have expertise and may have more appropriate jurisdiction over some of these operational areas.